CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Discussion

-While our framework introduces a novel agentic approach to creative image editing and generation, we would like to address a few limitations.
-Since our framework utilizes a T2I model such as Flux, certain biases inherent to the generative backbone can affect the outputs.
+\textbf{Limitations and Broader Impact} Since our framework utilizes a T2I model such as Flux, certain biases inherent to the generative backbone can affect the outputs.
 For instance, we observe cases where the background is unintentionally darkened based on the object's semantics (e.g., editing a “lighted box” often results in darker surroundings to emphasize contrast), or where the model hallucinates human figures even when not prompted (see Fig. \ref{fig:ablation} (e)).
-In addition, while CREA extends naturally to video generation using models such as CogVideoX, this extension introduces new challenges since attributes like abstraction or surrealism may unintentionally amplify inconsistencies in motion.
-Nonetheless, our framework represents a significant step toward enabling autonomous and collaborative creativity in AI.
-By modeling a multi-agent dialogue grounded in creativity principles, CREA pushes beyond traditional prompt-based pipelines to achieve more creative outputs.
+Moreover, we recognize that defining and quantifying visual creativity is itself an open research problem.
+Instead of introducing a new assessment protocol, we tackle creative image editing and generation through established principles in creativity.
+Assessing what is truly a creative output, however, remains beyond the scope of this paper.
+For broader impacts, on the positive side, our agentic framework can democratize high-level creative tools, lowering barriers for artists, educators, and hobbyists to experiment with sophisticated visual storytelling.
+Potential downsides include possible displacement of human labor in creative industries.
+We encourage responsible deployment by fostering human-in-the-loop usage that positions the system as a co-creative assistant rather than a replacement for human creators.